Overview of Red Hat OpenStack Platform

 OpenStack Block Storage (cinder)

 OpenStack Block Storage provides persistent block storage management for virtual hard drives.
-Block Storage enables the user to create and delete block devices, and to manage attachment of block devices to servers.
+You can use Block Storage to create and delete block devices, and to manage attachment of block devices to servers.

 OpenStack Compute (nova)